microsoft/TypeScript-Website/packages/handbook-v1/en/Unions and Intersections.md

     </tbody>
 </table>

-TypeScript will use code flow analysis to narrow down the available types in your code:
+In this case, you can use a `switch` statement to narrow down which type is represented at runtime:

 ```ts twoslash
 // @errors: 2339